Image

 In the Community

-The CLC works to increase breastfeeding rates, advocates for societal change in attitudes and behavior regarding breastfeeding, teaches breastfeeding classes, and assists mothers in successfully breastfeeding exclusively and for longer durations.
+In the community, the CLC works to increase breastfeeding rates, advocates for societal change in attitude and behavior regarding breastfeeding, teaches breastfeeding classes, and assists mothers to breastfeed successfully.

-Scope Of Practice For The Certified Lactation Counselor® (CLC®)
+Scope of Practice For The Certified Lactation Counselor®

 The Certified Lactation Counselor® (CLC®) certification identifies a professional in lactation counseling who has demonstrated the necessary skills, knowledge, and abilities to provide breastfeeding counseling and management support to families who are thinking about breastfeeding or who have questions or problems during the course of breastfeeding/lactation.